How to Read the Performance & Valuation Prime Chart

 When the Relative TSR is above 1x for any given period, the line is sloping upward, and it means that the company’s TSR has outperformed the market.
 When the line is sloping downward for any given period on the chart, the company’s TSR has underperformed the market.

 It is very possible that in years where the market shows high returns, the TSRr of the company can slope downward, and yet have still posted positive stock returns in absolute value – and vice versa.
-Firms that continuously “surprise” the market with ROA’s and Asset’ growth rates in excess of the market’s expectations will see the firm’s TSRr slope upward for that same duration of time.
-A firm where expectations were already very high for future ROA’s and growth, and which succeeds in meeting that expectation, will see the TSRr slope evenly with the market.
+Firms that continuously “surprise” the market with Uniform ROAs and Uniform asset growth rates in excess of the market’s expectations will see the firm’s TSRr slope upward for that same duration of time.
+A firm where expectations were already very high for future Uniform ROAs and growth, and which succeeds in meeting that expectation, will see the TSRr slope evenly with the market.
 Meanwhile, a firm with very low expectations of performance, which simply surprises the market with mediocre performance levels, and yet still above prior expectations, can see TSRr slope upward precipitously.

 Great companies are often not great stocks, and vice versa, depending on expectations.